sjdv1982/seamless-tools/README.md

 These are available in `jobless/tests`.
 They use the Transformer.docker_image values "ubuntu", "rpbs/seamless" and "rpbs/autodock".
 Make sure that these are available as Docker or Singularity images in the place where the jobs will be run.

+If you have run the tests before, you should clean the database first, see README.txt in the test dir.

 Launch a shell in a Seamless container with `seamless-bash`

 Run the tests `bash.py`, `docker_.py` and `autodock.py` with python3.